connorfitzpatrick/FriendSocial/README.md

 # How To Start:

-1. `cd` into the `Tribe` directory
+1. From Terminal, `cd` into the `Tribe` directory
 2. Frontend
    - `cd` into `frontend` directory
    - Run `ng serve`
+3. MySQL Database
+   - Open a new terminal window
+   - Enter `mysql`
+   - Enter `USE FRIENDSOCIAL`
-3. Elasticsearch
+4. Elasticsearch
-   - Run `elasticsearch` in new terminal window
+   - Open a new terminal window
+   - Enter `elasticsearch`
-4. Backend
+5. Backend
    - Open up the project in IntelliJ
    - Click `Run` < `Run 'BackendApplication'`